 Today I’ll take you for a tour of my favourite places in Charming Mai.

-Most expats and tourists stay in the Nimman area, but we we rarely do what the majority does 😉 so we stayed at The Astra Condo, which is a tall modern building in the traditional Thai neighbourhood Chang Khlan.
+Most expats and tourists stay in the Nimman area which is probably your best bet if you want to have a more western experience and meet lots of families with kids, but we rarely do what the majority does 😉 so we stayed at The Astra Condo, which is a tall modern building in the traditional Thai neighbourhood Chang Khlan.
 We picked this condo because we wanted to be in a more authentic area, but still have a plan B (aka, swimming pool).

 The apartment was very small, but big enough for us, and the area is close to a lot of restaurants and the famous Night Bazar, and walking distance from the Old Town, where I ended up spending most of my time with the kids.